IBM i Knowledge Base

 Planning Around a Support Deadline

-An approaching or passed end-of-support date is one of the most common triggers for an IBM i upgrade project, alongside hardware end of life.
-Because an OS upgrade (for example, from IBM i 7.3 to 7.5) is frequently bundled with a hardware refresh to current Power Systems generations, support planning and hardware sizing should happen together.
-See IBM Power sizing basics and IBM i licensing explained for the factors that shape that combined decision.
+An approaching change-in-service date is one of the most common triggers for an IBM i upgrade project, alongside hardware age.
+Because an OS upgrade is often bundled with a hardware refresh to current Power Systems generations, support planning and hardware sizing should happen together.
+See AS400 Support, AS400 End of Life, IBM Power Sizing Basics, and IBM i Licensing Explained for the factors that shape that decision.

 Frequently Asked Questions